-...no matter whether your video is an analog or digital recording, the external converter transfers recordings from one medium to another in the best possible quality.
+... analog or digital: the external converter transfers recordings from one medium to another in the best possible quality.
 Connect your VCR, TV, analog camcorder or DVD player to your desktop or notebook PC, Mac or DV camcorder in a few simple steps.